wxGlade/wxGlade/sphinx/tutorial.rst

 |    :width: 200                            |
 +-------------------------------------------+

-The label does not yet display anything useful and the window title is not meaningful. |br|
+The window title is not meaningful. |br|
 Also, layout and alignment need to be changed, but we'll change this later on.

 **So, some properties of the label and the text need to be modified:**

-1. Select the label in the *Tree* view or the *Design* window.
+1. Select the frame in the *Tree* or the *Design* window.
 2. If not yet visible, make the *Properties* notebook of the main window visible by dragging the sashes (the separators between the three parts of the main window).
-3. In the *Properties* notebook of the main window:

-   * Edit the label to display :guilabel:`Value 1:` by entering this on the editor's notebook tab "Widget". |br|
+3. Go to *Properties -> Widget -> Title* and change it from :guilabel:`frame` to :guilabel:`Calculator`.
-     (You could also edit the label directly in the *Tree* window by clicking into the label and/or pressing :kbd:`F2`.)
+  (You could also edit the title directly in the *Tree* window by clicking into the label and/or pressing :kbd:`F2`.)

-4. Select the frame in the *Tree* and go to *Properties -> Widget -> Title* and change it from :guilabel:`frame` to :guilabel:`Calculator`.
-5. You may want to define a default size for the frame: |br|
+4. You may want to define a default size for the frame: |br|
    Go to *Properties -> Common -> Size* and set it to :guilabel:`400,300`. |br|
    Without this, the frame will be created with the minimum possible size to fit all controls.